Intensive Care Registrar

 Te Puna Wai Ora – Southern Critical Care, Dunedin, Southern District Health Board

 Southern DHB is currently seeking applications from RMOs interested in joining our intensive care team at Dunedin Hospital.
 We are looking for enthusiastic registrars, both with previous intensive care experience and without.

 Our consultant and senior nursing staff are dedicated to providing high quality registrar education.
 We provide a five day orientation programme covering both critical care and aeromedical retrieval.
 Registrars attend weekly seminar based education and fortnightly simulation sessions.
 In house echocardiography and ultrasound teaching is also available.
-We also offer a number of courses (link: https://dunedin.icu/courses) locally including BASIC, RACEplus, and advanced critical care echocardiography course and 4i.
+We also offer a number of courses (link: https://dunedin.icu/courses) locally including BASIC, RACEplus and advanced critical care echocardiography courses, and 4i.

 Dunedin hospital has a strong collaborative relationship with the University of Otago, making a number of teaching and research options possible for those keen to pursue their academic careers whilst completing their clinical work.
 Statistical support is available for those wishing to complete a project as part of training (eg. the ACEM 4.10 requirement).

 The unit is accredited for Foundation training in intensive care medicine by CICM, as well as for ACEM critical care and RACP basic training.
 The run also provides invaluable experience for surgical registrars particularly prior to application for RACS training schemes.